 According to the renowned chocolate company Hersheys Co., kids and parents will want to celebrate Halloween despite the ongoing pandemic as it is an outdoor event and involves the tradition of wearing masks.

-Here are a few other factors that will determine the feasibility of planning your Halloween in 2020.
+Here are a few other factors that will determine the feasibility of planning your Halloween.

 1. Trick or Treaters Safety